LeNga1604/SQL-Basic-w3school/SQL-Basic/SQL-Commands-Note.md

 FROM Customers
 WHERE CustomerName LIKE 'Bo%';

-Lọc ra những khách hàng có tên chứa kí tự "Bo" :
+Lọc ra những khách hàng có tên chứa kí tự 'Bo' :
 Select CustomerName
 from Customers
 where CustomerName like '%Bo%';

+Lấy ra tên khách hàng chưa đăng ký địa chỉ :
+SELECT *
+FROM Customers
+WHERE Address IS Null;